 Here’s a few great tips to get the best from your Disney World experience:

-If you want to go to a restaurant for a special occasion. especially if you’re traveling as a big group, make sure you book beforehand.
+- If you want to go to a restaurant for a special occasion. especially if you’re travelling as a big group, make sure you book beforehand.

 The Best Rides at Disney World